lmc297/python_ani_tools/README.md

 # python_ani_tools
-Benchmarking of (Py)OrthoANI, PyFastANI, and Pyskani
+Benchmarking of PyOrthoANI, PyFastANI, and Pyskani